Basic information Safety Supplier Related

 First aid

-If this chemical gets into the eyes, remove anycontact lenses at once and irrigate immediately for at least15 min, occasionally lifting upper and lower lids.
+If Bromobenzene gets into the eyes, remove anycontact lenses at once and irrigate immediately for at least15 min, occasionally lifting upper and lower lids.
 Seekmedical attention immediately.
 If this chemical contactsthe skin, remove contaminated clothing and wash immediately with soap and water.
 Seek medical attention immediately.
 If this chemical has been inhaled, remove fromexposure, begin rescue breathing (using universal precautions, including resuscitation mask) if breathing hasstopped and CPR if heart action has stopped.
 Transferpromptly to a medical facility.
 When this chemical hasbeen swallowed, get medical attention.
 Give large quantities of water and induce vomiting.
 Do not make an unconscious person vomit.

 Source